Ya'rubids: Civil war and Persian invasions

 The Persians took Muscat and again attacked Sohar.

 The Imam Sultan bin Murshid was mortally wounded under the walls of Sohar in mid-1743.
 Bal'arab bin Himyar was elected Imam in his place.

 After enduring nine months of siege in Sohar, the governor Ahmad bin Said al-Busaidi negotiated an honorable surrender and was confirmed as governor of Sohar and Barka in return for payment of tribute.
 In 1744 he was elected Imam.

-In 1747, the Afsharid king of Persia, Nadir Shah was assassinated in Khurasan.
-Chaos fallowed his death.
-The Persian forces in Oman, as everywhere else in Persian Empire, faced the hierarchical and disciplinary vacuum, leading to massive desertion.
+In 1747, the Afsharid king of Persia, Nadir Shah, was assassinated in Khorasan.
+Chaos followed his death.
+The Persian forces in Oman, as everywhere else in Persian Empire, faced a hierarchical and disciplinary vacuum, leading to massive desertion.
 Taking advantage of the situation, Ahmad invited the remaining Persian garrison to a banquet at his fort in Barka, where he massacred them.

 At first some towns in the interior still adhered to Ya'ariba or other local leaders.

 On the coast of East Africa, Ahmad bin Said was recognized as Imam only by the governor of Zanzibar.

 Ahmad bin Said only became undisputed ruler of Oman when Bal'arab bin Himyar died in 1749.

 The Yaruba family retained some independence.

 It was not until 1869 that their last stronghold, the fort of al-Hayam in the Al Batinah Region, was taken by Azzan bin Qais.